Origamijr/DiscordBots/README.md

 ## MarxBot (C#)

-MarxBot is built to test out the even more experimental modules that I didn't feel fit into DelBot's functionality.
-It mainly acts as a companion bot to DelBot to test out bot-bot interraction.
-Plans to allow MarxBot to login/logout/update the other bots.
-Commands can be triggered by bots.
+MarxBot was originally built to test out the even more experimental modules that I didn't feel fit into DelBot's functionality.
+As of now, MarxBot acts as the infrequently updated bot that can manage the upkeep of the other bots.

 ### Functionality
+* Raspberry Pi Controls
+  * Can run arbitrary bash commands
+  * Updates, Starts, and Kills other bots
 * Math
   * Recursive factorial by calling command on itself
   * Quick square root just cuz I really like that hack.